Name: Ajamu K. Webster, P.E. - President

 8. What excites you most about this project?

 The New Single Terminal will be a Kansas City and regional icon.
 I’m excited about the opportunity to contribute to its success.
-Also, as a structural engineer, I am very excited to have this chance to work with SOM which I believe is the world leader in structural engineering design.
+Also, as a structural engineer, I am very excited to have this chance to work with SOM who I believe is the world leader in structural engineering design.

 9. Describe the impact you think the KCI New Terminal project will have on the local design and construction community and/or the City.